 - Automated testing control spanning seconds, days, or weeks

-A test station was built intended to automate cyclic cryogenic exposure.
+A test station was built to automate cyclic cryogenic exposure.
 A LabVIEW program was implemented to automate the process and collect data.
 The software featured:

 - Monitored the temperature of up to 8 thermocouples